mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-params.md

 ![]({{ "/static/images/guides/revit-params10.png" | prepend: site.baseurl }})

-Create a new parameter by connecting the parameter name to the *AddParameterKey.ByName* component on the canvas.
-You can inspect the created parameter using the *ParameterKey.Decompose* component.
+Create a new parameter by connecting the parameter name to the {% include ltr/comp.html uuid='84ab6f3c' %} component on the canvas.
+You can inspect the created parameter using the {% include ltr/comp.html uuid='3bde5890' %} component.

 ![]({{ "/static/images/guides/revit-params11.png" | prepend: site.baseurl }})